llvm-git-migration/llvm-project/clang/docs/ClangNVLinkWrapper.rst

 Introduction
 ============

 This tools works as a wrapper around the NVIDIA ``nvlink`` linker.
 The purpose of this wrapper is to provide an interface similar to the ``ld.lld`` linker while still relying on NVIDIA's proprietary linker to produce the final output.

-Features include, static archive (.a) linking, LTO, and accepting files ending in ``.o`` without error.
+``nvlink`` has a number of known quirks that make it difficult to use in a unified offloading setting.
+For example, it does not accept ``.o`` files as they must be named ``.cubin``.
+Static archives do not work, so passing a ``.a`` will provide a linker error. ``nvlink`` also does not support link time optimization and ignores many standard linker arguments.
+This tool works around these issues.

 Usage
 =====